-The recently-deposited bottom sediments to be dredged during maintenance dredge activities are composed mainly (approximately 95%) of silts and clays (mud).
+marina has been dredged several times in the past, the disposal site has been used several times disposal of dredged sediments and, therefore, both sites are considered by the Corps to be disturbed and the proposed activity will result in no new impacts to EFH.
+The recently-deposited bottom sediments to be dredged during maintenance dredge activities are composed mainly of silts and clays (mud).
 It is presumed that fish species utilizing the area would be using it for feeding during a period of growth.
-When dredging occurs, the fish should be able to find ample and suitable foraging areas in and along the Harbor.
-As the infaunal community recovers in the dredged area, fish species will return to feed.
+When dredging occurs, the fish should be able to find ample and suitable foraging areas in Humboldt Bay along the Eureka and Woodley Island shorelines. infaunal community recovers in the dredged area, fish species will return to feed.
 Therefore, the proposed dredging is expected to have only short-term, minor adverse affects on EFH.
+Our final determination relative to project impacts and the need for mitigation measures is subject to review by and coordination with NMFS.

 Marine Protection, Research, and Sanctuaries Act (MPRSA): Section 302 of the MPRSA of 1972, as amended (16 U.S.C. § 1432 et seq.), authorizes the Secretary of Commerce, in part, to designate areas of ocean waters, such as the Cordell Bank, Gulf of the Farallones, and Monterey Bay, as National Marine Sanctuaries for the purpose of preserving or restoring such areas for their conservation, recreational, ecological, or aesthetic values.
 After such designation, activities in sanctuary waters authorized under other authorities are valid only if the Secretary of Commerce certifies that the activities are consistent with Title III of the MPRSA.
-No Department of the Army Permit will be issued until the applicant obtains the required certification or permit.
-The project does not occur in sanctuary waters, and a preliminary review by the Corps indicates the project would not likely affect sanctuary resources.
+No Department of the Army Permit will be issued until the applicant obtains the required certification or permit. {The project does not occur in sanctuary waters, and a preliminary review by the Corps indicates the project would not likely affect sanctuary resources.
 This presumption of effect, however, remains subject to a final determination by the Secretary of Commerce, or his designee, by the close of the comment period.